eitanste/Thread-Based-Map-Reduce/README.md

 ## Contact

-For any questions or assistance, feel free to contact the library's developer at `developer@email.com`.
+For any questions or assistance, feel free to contact the library's developer at `Eitan.Stepanov@gmail.com`.

 ---

-This README provides an overview of the MapReduce Framework, its features, and a guide on how to use it.
-You can customize this content further based on the actual details and goals of your project.